OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 ..
     Sect<7.3.3>

-This section describes the configuration properties for the :ref:`rtps-disc`.
+This section describes the configuration properties for :ref:`rtps-disc`.
 The RTPS specification gives the following simple description that forms the basis for the discovery approach used by OpenDDS and the two different protocols used to accomplish the discovery operations.
 The excerpt from the :omgspec:`rtps:8.5.1` is as follows: